sirisha0728/DropDown-List/README.md

 ## Limitation

-spinner shows the number of items which ever the user given but it collapses the app .So if I want to  show only three items remaining are scrollabe but it doesnt show all the items at atime because of space occupation.
-So that why by using ArrayAdapter we can display the list.
+spinner shows the number of items which ever the user given but it collapses the app .So if I want to  show only three items remaining are scrollabe but it doesnt show all the items at a time because of space occupation.
+So that by using ArrayAdapter we can display the list.

 ### Output: